andrewsonin/blazemap/README.md

 _Provides a wrapper for replacing a small number of clumsy objects with identifiers, and also implements a vector-based slab-like map with an interface similar to that of `HashMap`._

-Let's imagine that in runtime you create a small number of clumsy objects that are used as keys in hashmaps.
+Let's imagine that at runtime you create a small number of clumsy objects that are used as keys in hashmaps.

-This crate allows you to seamlessly replace them with lightweight identifiers in a slab-like manner using the `register_blazemap_id` macro as well as using it as a key in the `BlazeMap` — a vector-based slab-like map with an interface similar to that of `HashMap`.
+This crate allows you to seamlessly replace them with lightweight identifiers in a slab-like manner using the `register_blazemap_id` macro as well as using them as keys in the `BlazeMap` — a vector-based slab-like map with an interface similar to that of `HashMap`.

 ## Graphical representation of the old approach